SelfCareMap

 🎨 Step 2: Choose Your Creative Adventure (Pick One!)

+The biggest hurdle to creativity is the fear of making something ugly.
+To overcome this, you must embrace the concept of "low-stakes creating."
 You don’t need to be “good” at art to create.
 Creativity is about curiosity, not skill.
+Focus on the process rather than the product.
 Try one of these low-pressure, high-reward ideas:

 • Doodle Your Feelings

 Grab a notebook and pen.
-Draw shapes, lines, or scribbles that match your mood.
+Forget about drawing objects or people.
+Instead, draw shapes, lines, or scribbles that match your current mood.
+If you feel anxious, perhaps your lines are jagged and sharp.
+If you feel calm, maybe they are rolling waves.
 No judgment.
-Let your hand move freely.
-(Bonus: Try drawing with your non-dominant hand for extra silliness and brain stimulation.)
+Let your hand move freely across the page.
+Bonus, try drawing with your non-dominant hand for extra silliness and brain stimulation.
+This forces your brain to slow down and bypasses the inner critic that demands perfection.

 • Write a Letter to Your Future Self